bmedici/rest-ftp-daemon/README.md

 * Automatically clean-up jobs after a configurable amount of time (failed, finished)
 * Current bitrate on the last blocks chunk updated in the job attributes
 * Global bitrate on the whole file transfer is re-computed after the transfer finishes
-* Daemon process is tagged with its name and environement in process lists
+* Daemon process is tagged with its name and environment in process lists
 * Allow basic patterns in source filename to match multiple files (`/dir/file*.jpg`)

 Expected features in a short-time range :